Desmond T. Doss

 (Years later a missionary in Japan related the story of Doss' brush with death that day.
 After the service, a Japanese man in the back of the room told one of the deacons, "That could very well have been me.
 I was there, and I remember having a soldier in my gun sight, but I couldn't pull the trigger.")
 Doss not only survived Leyte, for his repeated heroism he was awarded the Bronze Star Medal.
 As Corporal Doss stood before the men of Company B at the base of the Maeda Escarpment on Okinawa, they were beginning to believe in the prayers of the medic whose only weapon was his Bible.

-"Time to go men," Lieutenant Goronto told his troops.
+"Time to go, men," Lieutenant Goronto told his troops.
 Doss had prayed, finished with his Amen, and the rest would be in the hands of God.
 The soldiers struggled up the incline, reaching the sheer face that comprised the last fifty feet.
 Naval cargo nets were used to scale its surface.
-Upon reaching the summit, Company B was immediately pinned down by heavy enemy fire.
-To the left, Company A was fighting to scale their sector as well.
+Upon reaching the summit, Company B was immediately pinned down by the heavy enemy fire.
+To the left, Company A was fighting to scale its sector as well.
 The first five men were killed and casualties mounted to the point that Company A could proceed no further.
 Headquarters radioed Company B for a report of their own casualties.
 So far there had been none.
 The order was given that Company B would have to take the escarpment themselves.
 Sweeping across the escarpment the men of Doss' company engaged the enemy in a fierce struggle, knocking out eight or nine pillboxes.
-By day's end, they emerged victorious.
+By day's end, they emerged victoriously.
 Not a single man was killed and the only wounds were sustained by one soldier in Company B whose hand was damaged by a falling rock.
 It was incredible...even miraculous.

 The next day a follow-up inquiry was made to determine how Company B had accomplished the miraculous assault on the Maeda Escarpment without a single casualty.
 A photographer arrived to take a picture and Lieutenant Goronto sent Doss to the top to pose.
 (The photo at right is the US Army photo taken that day, and Desmond Doss is the man at the top.)
 As far back as Army headquarters in the States, everyone asked how Company B had pulled it off.
 No one could find a reasonable explanation.
 Finally, with no other way to conclude the report, the official answer was filed...all the way back to the United States.
 The official answer: